1. What other jobs did Alex Carabaño do before starting stand up comedy?

-I mostly talk about my ghetto Colombian family, working in the vegan restaurant business, playing soccer with all the immigrants of New York & the crazy dating life of the city.
+I mostly talk about my Colombian family, some ghetto ways we’ve had been brought up in Brooklyn plus working in the vegan restaurant business for so many years.
+I also joke a little bit about playing soccer with all the immigrants of New York & some crazy but true dating stories.

 14. How did you develop your style of stand up?
 Who were your influences growing up; both from the world of comedy and elsewhere?

-I always liked Martin Lawerence, Pablo Francisco, Ellen Degeneres, Ray Ramano, & Rodney Dangerfield.
-They all definitely have inspired me.
-I’ve also grown up around a lot of funny ass crazy New Yorkers which just built a solid foundation.
+I always liked Martin Lawerence, Pablo Francisco, Ellen Degeneres, Ray Romano, & Rodney Dangerfield.
+I’ve also thankfully grown up around a lot of funny ass crazy New Yorkers aka “my family” which just built a solid foundation.

 15. I love to interview comedians, Can I ask what happens when you are in front of a crowd, and no one laughs?

-Nowadays if for some reason I’m having a bad set, I just keep going and power through.
-I definitely change topics and thankfully I have a variety where usually SOMETHING will hit at some point.
-If it’s just going terrible, I don’t really beat myself up, I just make sure to do my full time and get the fuck out of there right after, lol… no “hanging out” on nights like that!
-I drop a smoke bomb & I’m outttt.
+Nowadays if for some reason I’m having a bad set, I just power through.
+I definitely change topics and thankfully, have a variety where usually SOMETHING will hit at SOME point.
+If it’s just going terrible, terrible, I don’t really beat myself up.
+I just make sure to do my full stage time and get the fuck out of there right after, lmao.
+No “hanging out” on nights like that, I drop a smoke bomb & I’m outttt.

 16. What made Alex Carabaño decide to be a comedian?
 Were you born funny?

-As I said, I’ve always joked around and tried to just have fun wherever I was from the supermarket to the soccer field to the restaurant.
-After a bad break up, I got hammered drunk and started doing open mics.
-I couldn’t pursue comedy back then like I intended because our restaurant got very busy but any little laugh I got kept me in it and now I’m finally focusing on it which I’m truly grateful for.
-I can’t believe I’ll receive unsolicited messages offering me a gig.
-I’m always like, “You sure you want me??
-Mark Normand is out there too, ya know!”
+As I said, I’ve always joked around and tried to just have fun wherever I was from the supermarket to the soccer field to the kitchen.
+I’m finally focusing on comedy which I’m truly grateful for & still can’t believe I’ll receive unsolicited messages offering a gig.
+I always feel like, “You sure you want me??
+Because Mark Normand is out there too, ya know!”

 18. Is there anything else that you wish to promote?